-Date Filed: Name: Address: Phone #: Please identify yourself as a: Student Parent/Guardian Employee Volunteer Other Please check the type of bullying that h nas occurred (more than one can be checked): Verbal Abuse (name-calling, racial remarks, belittling, etc. Can be done over the phone, in writing, in person, over the phone, text, email) Physical (hitting, kicking, shoving, twisting limbs, spitting, or destroying personal belongings) Extortion (verbal or physical bullying for money or personal items) Hazing (Having to participate in an act of physical or emotional harm to be part of a group, or are a victim of a group) Indirect Bullying (Rejection, exclusion, ignoring, alienating, o isolating to purposely cause emotional distre Bullying/ Harassment on the basis of: Race, color or nationality Gender Disability Other Dates of alleged bullying or harassmen t(s): Person(s) alleged to have committed the e bullying or harassment: Description of the incident: If possible backside of the form or additional shee use specific dates, times, locations, names, etc. Use the ts if necessary.
-Have you reported this to anyone else: Yes No If so, who?
-Signature of Reporting Person Date Note: Completion of this form will initiate an i nvestigation of the alleged incident of bullying or harassment outlined in
+Date Filed: Na nme: Address: Phone #: Please identify yourself as a: Student Parent/Guardian En nployee Volunteer Other Please check the type of bullying that has occurred (more than one can be checked): Verbal Abuse (name-calling, racial remarks, belittling, etc. Can be done over the phone, in writing, in person, over the phone, text, email) Physical (hitting, kicking, shoving, twisting limbs, spitting, or destroying personal belongings) Extortion (verbal or physical bullying for money or personal items) Hazing (Having to participate in an act of physical or emotional harm to be part of a group, or are a victim of a group) Indirect Bullying (Rejection, exclusion, ignoring, alienating, or isolating to purposely cause emotional distress) Cyberbullying (Using technology to harass, threaten, or target another person - text, IMs, email, Facebook, videos, MySpace, Twitter, etc.) Bullying/ Harassment on the basis of: Race, color or nationality Gender Disability Other Dates of alleged bullying or harassment(s): Person(s) alleged to have committed the b oullying or harassment: Description of the incident: If possible, us backside of the form or additional sheets in se specific dates, times, locations, names, etc. Use the if necessary.
+Names of Witnesses: Have you reported this to anyone else: Ye s No If so, who?

+Signature of Reporting Person Ι Date - 6